 Documentation for pybes3

-pybes3 is an unofficial python module that aims to make BES3 user easier to work with Python.
+pybes3 is a Python module that aims to make it easier for BES3 users to work with Python.

 Help us improve pybes3!